SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The `queueName` is made available so that it can (optionally) be used in the tag.

-See [Message Listener Container Configuration](#steeltoe-messaging-container-attributes) for details on how to set this up.
+See [Message Listener Container Configuration](#message-listener-container-configuration) for details on how to set this up.

-### Annotation-driven Listener Endpoints
+### Attribute driven Listener Endpoints

 The easiest way to receive a message asynchronously is to use the annotated listener endpoint infrastructure.
 In a nutshell, it lets you expose a method of a service as a Rabbit listener endpoint.